stellacustodis/stellacustodis/README.md

 2016: Main photo from the annual photo exhibition of the amateur astronomy club "별하늘지기."

-2019: Admitted to the Department of  Electrical and Information Engineering at Seoul National University of Science and Technology.
-(Not Seoul National University!
-I wanted to go to Seoul National University, but...
-I made a huge mistake in one subject.)
+2019: Admitted to the Department of  Electrical and Information Engineering at Seoul National University of Science and Technology. *(Not Seoul National University!
+I hope to enter Seoul National University, but...
+I made a huge mistake in one subject exam..)*

 2019: Winner of the Arduino Competition at Seoul National University of Science and Technology.